2023-environmental-bioinformatics/EnvBio2023-Unix/Unix_Lab.md

 # Unix
-## Second class, 09/14/2021
+## Second class, 09/12/2021

 Repo adapted from 2019 Environmental Bioinformatics prepared by @halexand

-### Review
+### Goals for today:
-**Last time we: **
+**Today we will:**
-1. Opened the terminal on our local machine
+1. Open the terminal on our local machine
-2. Talked about file / folder structures
-3. Tested out some  commands for navigating around our file structures via the command line and figuring out who we are:
+2. Tested out some  commands for navigating around our file structures via the command line and figuring out who we are:
         - `ls`: list files in current location
         - `pwd`: print working directory (where am I?)
         - `cd`: change directory (moving from place to place)
         - `unzip`: unzip a file compressed with zip function

-### Goals for today:
-**Today we will:**
-1. Get an introduction to HPCs in general and the HPC we will be using for this class (`poseidon.whoi.edu`)
+3. Get an introduction to HPCs in general and the HPC we will be using for this class (`poseidon.whoi.edu`)
-2. Discuss remote machine access (`ssh`) and log on to the HPC
+4. Discuss remote machine access (`ssh`) and log on to the HPC
-3. Review the commands we learned at the end of last class
-4. Review wildcards and regex
+5. Review wildcards and regex
-5. Review outputs & string commands together
+6. Review outputs & string commands together
-6. Review scripts
+7. Review scripts

 ## Logging on to the HPC